8 Things You Didn’t Know About BMW

-Today, BMW is known for its focus on high quality engineering and a great driving experience.
+Today, BMW is known for its focus on high-quality engineering and great driving experience.
 Experimental models like the plug-in hybrid i8 show that, over time, it has remained a company that’s all about trying new things.

 In 1940, BMW produced one of the world’s most advanced cars, particularly from a design standpoint: the 328 Kamm Coupe.
 This car featured an aerodynamic design that didn’t become standard until the early 1960s.

 Although the car was an incredible achievement for aerodynamics and design, its development life was short.
 After WWII, the factory that produced the 328 Kamm was used by the Soviet administration to produce inexpensive economy cars.